Buy a Villa in Thailand

 Foreigners are generally allowed to buy a villa in Thailand, although certain restrictions and regulations need to be considered.
 Here are the common options for foreign ownership of villas in Thailand:

 • Freehold Ownership : Foreigners can own the structure or building of a villa outright on a freehold basis.
-However, the land on which the villa is situated generally cannot be owned by foreigners.
+Foreigners generally cannot own the land on which the villa is situated.
 Thai law restricts foreign ownership of land.
 The land must be owned by a Thai national or a Thai-registered company.

 • Leasehold Agreement : Foreigners can acquire long-term leasehold rights for a villa.
 Leasehold agreements typically range from 30 to 90 years, depending on the agreed-upon terms.
 The lease can be registered at the Land Department to provide greater security and ensure the lessee’s rights.